-On behalf of the Board, I extend our thanks to our employees, whose commitment, creativity, and hard work have been instrumental in our achievements.
+On behalf of the Board, I would like to extend thanks to our management and employees, whose commitment, creativity, and hard work have been instrumental in our achievements.
 I would also like to thank our shareholders for their continued trust and support.
 As we move forward, we do so with confidence, guided by a clear strategy and a commitment to excellence.
 I am optimistic about the future of Gaming Realms plc and look forward to sharing our continued progress in the years to come.

+Michael Buckley

-Michael Buckley Executive Chairman
+Executive Chairman